 |Prevent, treat diabetes||Eliminate toxins, waste from the body||Improve assimilation of vitamines, nutrients|

 Exciting research on probiotics indicates that health benefits are even deeper than previously known.
 It turns out that probiotic bacteria are able to affect gene activity and cellular reactions in the intestine.
 This is another piece to the puzzle on how probiotics can affect widely different health conditions and on multiple levels in the body.

 Tailor the benefits

-All individuals benefit from probiotics and fermented foods.
-However, there are some differences in how men and women respond to certain probiotic bacteria.
+Even thoguh everyone can benefit from probiotics and fermented foods, there are some differences in how men and women respond to certain probiotic bacteria.

 Benefits for men

 Males might benefit from a wider variety and larger amount of probiotics.
 One reason is that prostate problems, stress, cancer and health disease are more prevalent in men than women.
 Inflammation is a root cause of many serious health problems.
-Consuming probiotics can lower a number of inflammation makers in the body.
+However, consuming probiotics can lower a number of inflammation makers in the body.
 Consuming a wide variety of probiotics species will support digestion, lower cholesterol and strengthen bone density.
 Good supplements include Dr Mercola, Hyperbiotics Advanced Strength, and Ultimate Flora.
-Preparing fermented vegetables using a good starter culture is most cost-effective than supplements.
+Preparing homemade fermented vegetables using a good starter culture is more cost-effective than buying supplements.
 Probiotic bacteria are sensitive to stress so find ways to relax!

 Interestingly, certain benefits of probiotics have a stronger effect on women than men.
 For example, in one study obese women who consumed Lactobacillus rhamnosus lost 11.5 pounds (5.2 kg) during 24-weeks, but males lost no weight.
 The women also had a drop in leptin, an appetite-regulating hormone and a drop in certain gut bacteria responsible for weight gain.
 Therefore, if you are a woman and want to lose weight, be sure to include L. rhamnosus.
 Akkermansia muciniphila is another very powerful weight loss bacterium.
 However, to my knowledge, Akkermansia is not yet available commercially.
 It colonizes the digestive tract of most people but is in insufficient numbers in obese individuals.
 Consuming additional fibre can strengthen the gut colony of good bacteria, including Akkermansia.
 Good supplements are Dr Mercola, Bio-Kult and Hyperbiotics PRO-Woman.